LokeyLab/Peptide-Library-Utility/README.md

 # Peptide Library Utility
 ## Synopsis
-This python program is created to stream line the process of creating with linear and cyclic peptide libraries in silico and evaluating some basic cheminformatic values.
+Create linear and cyclic peptide libraries in silico and evaluate some basic cheminformatic values.

 ## Features
 - Create a single peptide using a text-based user inteface.
 (Outputs cheminformatic data and SMILES string)